 "God is not human, that he should lie, not a human being, that he should change his mind.
 Does he speak and then not act?
 Does he promise and not fulfill?"

-In these three verses, the word is used in both of these senses.
+In these three verses, the word is used in both senses.
 In verses 11 and 35, God was "sorry" that he had made Saul king.
-In verse 29, Saul tries to have the judgment reversed, but God does not change His mind after He has made a decision.
+In verse 29, Saul tried to have the judgment reversed, but God does not change His mind after He has decided.
 Had God been like a man, then perhaps Saul would have been able to persuade him to have another chance.
-When it says that God regrets, especially in the prophets, it is often about God changing his plan based on how the people respond.
-When the people repent, they are blessed instead of punished.
+When it says God regrets, especially in the prophets, it is often about God changing his plan based on how the people responded.
+When the people repented, they were blessed instead of punished.

 Don't be a Saul!